 - the Department seeks to enable students to gain access to and knowledge of Geography, through the development of an understanding of key skills and concepts which underpin the subject by taking on responsibility for their own learning;

-- in addition, the Department strives to allow all students to achieve their highest potential in Geography whether at Key Stage 3, Key Stage 4, AS or A2 level;
+- in addition, the Department strives to allow all students to achieve their highest potential in Geography whether at Key Stage 3, Key Stage 4, or at A level;

 - it is recognised by the Department that much successful learning and understanding arises through the provision of fieldwork, an area of academic study which is strongly emphasised;

 - within its teaching, the Department seeks to create international understanding between students of differing nationalities so that they may learn to appreciate and value the cultures of other people;